Last updated November 2022

-Special concerns and resources pertain to apartment dwellers:
+Special home security concerns and resources pertain to those who live in apartments:

-Remain vigilant.
 Never assume that your building’s hallways are any safer than the streets outside.
-Always lock your front door and avoid poorly lit spaces and communal areas—such as laundry rooms—late at night.
+Always lock your front door, and avoid poorly lit spaces and communal areas—such as laundry rooms—late at night.